muzzley/alljoyn-muzzley-gateway-connector/README.md

 The Gateway Agent should now be running.

-#### Verifying the XMPP connector
+#### Verifying the MQTT connector

-In the Gateway Connector app, you should now see the XMPP connector status as "Running".
+In the Gateway Connector app, you should now see the MQTT connector status as "Running".
 On your Linux system, you should also be able to see it from the process list:

-    $ ps -ef | grep xmppconn
+    $ ps -ef | grep muzzleyconn
-    xmppconn 26639 26502 16 17:03 ?
-00:00:12 [xmppconn]
+    muzzleyconn 26639 26502 16 17:03 ?
+00:00:12 [muzzleyconn]
-    alljoyn 29748 9804 0 17:04 pts/0 00:00:00 grep --color=auto xmppconn
+    alljoyn 29748 9804 0 17:04 pts/0 00:00:00 grep --color=auto muzzleyconn

-You should now be able to use the xmppconn app to make devices communicate across networks, just as with the command-line version.
-For example, you can use CHARIOT Join to see controller-connector communication on separate networks.

 ## License